alemart/encantar-js/docs/api/trackable-pointer.md

 `pointer.velocity: Vector2, read-only`

 The current velocity of the pointer, given in normalized units per second.
-You can get the speed of motion by calculating the [magnitude](vector2.md#length) of this vector.
+You can get the current speed of motion by calculating the [magnitude](vector2.md#length) of this vector.

 ### elapsedTime

 `pointer.elapsedTime: number, read-only`

 The elapsed time, in seconds, since the tracking of this pointer began.

+### totalDistance

+`pointer.totalDistance: number, read-only`

+How much this pointer has moved, in normalized units, since its tracking began.
+You can get the average speed of motion by calculating the ratio `totalDistance / elapsedTime`.

 ### isPrimary